Kalpana-chavhan/LifeVerse/README.md

 **Transform your life, one quest at a time.** ✨

 ---
+### 🔧 Project Status

+This project is currently a work in progress.
+Some features may be incomplete, and the application may contain bugs or unstable behavior.
+The codebase is under active development, and changes may be made frequently as improvements, fixes, and enhancements are implemented.

+---

 *P.S. - If you max out all your creatures and reach level 100, DM me for a virtual high-five* 🙌